paperpatch/trackend/README.md

 # Trackend
 ![Github license](http://img.shields.io/badge/license-MIT-blue.svg)

-Built a CMS (Content Management System) style [Issue Tracker](#) that tracks bugs and issues.
+Built a CMS (Content Management System) style [Issue Tracker](#) that tracks bugs and issues through a ticketing system.
 Users can submit and comment on tickets while Administrators can manage user database.
-Uses authentication and MVC (Model-View-Controller) paradigm, using `Handlebars.js` as template, `Sequelize` as ORM, and `Express-Session` npm (node package manager) for authentication.
+Uses MVC (Model-View-Controller) paradigm, using `Handlebars.js` as template, `Sequelize` as ORM, and `Express-Session` npm (node package manager) for authentication.

 ![Screenshot](#)